munificent/craftinginterpreters/book/local-variables.md

 if we reach the beginning of the array or a variable owned by another scope then we know we've checked all of the existing variables in the scope.

-To see if two identifiers are the same we use:
+To see if two identifiers are the same we use this:

 ^code identifiers-equal

 Since we know the lengths of both lexemes, we check that first.
 That will fail quickly for many non-equal strings.
 If the <span name="hash">lengths</span> are the same, we check the characters using `memcmp()`.
-To get to `memcmp()`, we need an include:
+To get to `memcmp()`, we need an include.

 <aside name="hash">